dotzenith/tilde/README.md

   - A [Portainer](https://www.portainer.io/) instance to provide a nice GUI to manage all of your docker containers and deploy new ones.
   - A [Nextcloud](https://nextcloud.com/) instance set up with PostgreSQL and Alpine for your own personal cloud storage.
   - A [Jellffyin](https://jellyfin.org/) instance for media consumption.
-  - A [Caddy](https://caddyserver.com/) instance for automatic TLS and internal domains to access the services
+  - A [Caddy](https://caddyserver.com/) web server for automatic TLS and internal domains to access the services

 ---